 23. What tools do you already use?

-In addition to finding out what tools your prospects are already familiar with, software preferences can also be a good indicator of what they expect to receive.
+In addition to finding out what tools (such as VoIP or certain CRMs) your prospects are already familiar with, software preferences can also be a good indicator of what they expect to receive.
 If you do end up working together, this is going to be a great piece of info.

 24. Describe your ideal working process.